magento/devdocs/guides/v2.0/cloud/requirements/cloud-requirements.md

   	<li>Branch names must be case-insensitively unique.
 In other words, if you have a branch named <code>_CaSe_</code>, you cannot create another branch named <code>_case_</code>.</li></ul>
 </div>

 You must use Secure Shell (SSH) and not HTTPS to connect to the Git repository.
-For more information, see <a href="https://help.github.com/articles/generating-an-ssh-key" target="_blank">GitHub documentation</a>.
+We walk you through the process of setting this up with your local.

 ## Requirements to get started {#requirements}
 To get started as a developer in a {{site.data.var.<ece>}} project, you need to understand set up the following: